-Teamwork and Discipline - We seek out and value the input and opinions of our members at all levels of the organization.
+Leadership, Teamwork and Discipline - We seek out and value the input and opinions of our members at all levels of the organization.
 Teamwork is the building block that drives the Fire District's labor/management process.
 We work as a team to cooperate locally, regionally and nationally to improve service to our citizens and maintain a safe and effective work environment.
 We value a professional attitude with high moral work ethic that can enhance our team.

-Service Excellence and Competency - We do all we can to ensure the best possible service to our internal and external customers/communities through smart, well trained, humble, dedicated, competent, hard-working, safe members.
+Service Excellence and Competency - We do all we can to ensure possible service to internal and the best our external through customers/communities smart. well trained. humble. dedicated, competent, hard-working, safe members.
 We are active participants in the communities where we live and work.